 The Operations & Supply Chain Management group is comprised of 22 academic staff including 4 professors and 2 readers, and approximately 25 PhD researchers.
 As a world class centre of research, teaching and KE, the group has published its work in some of the top journals in our field including recently the Journal of Operations Management, the International Journal of Operations and Production Management, Transportation Research Part B, the Journal of Service Research and the European Journal of Operational Research.

 We work closely with business and the public and third sectors in impactful action research and knowledge exchange, typically funded by national and international funding agencies as well as directly by our partners.
 We have been involved in the implementation of a wide range of industry applications, providing support to over 100 businesses and other organisations during the last 5 years alone.
-The group hosts the School’s Agility Centre, and has close links with the Centre of Excellence for Sustainable Food Systems, the Institute for Risk and Uncertainty and the Heseltine Institute for Public Policy and Practice.
+The group hosts the School’s Centre for Supply Chain Research, and has close links with the Centre of Excellence for Sustainable Food Systems, the Institute for Risk and Uncertainty and the Heseltine Institute for Public Policy and Practice.

 Core areas of expertise and research include: